 In 2016 Susan traveled to Canada’s Great Bear Rainforest on the central coast of British Columbia where she began exploring the waterways of the Inside Passage.
 Her first year in the area, accompanied by friends for portions of the swim, she swam from Ocean Falls to Bella Bella; a 50KM unassisted staged swim over 2 days in 14-15C water.
 In 2017, she returned to the region swimming a good portion of Lama Pass over 2 days in 13C water.
 On her second day of the swim encountered a humpback and opted to exit the water knowing there were several more in the area.
 In 2018 Susan re-entered the water in June completing what remained of Lama Pass, crossing Fisher Channel.
 The water was between 9 and 10C and her swims were between 4 and 6 hours.
 This year Susan swam down Fisher Channel and became the first person to cross the Burke, a channel well known for wild currents and winds.
 She then swam passed Namu, through Fitz Hugh Sound and onto Koeye.
 She has swum over 100km in the territory thus far.

 Susan is the first known person to swim these distances in the Great Bear Rainforest.
 She works hard to maintain a relationship with the Heiltsuk First Nation as she swims through their traditional territory.
-Each year Susan uses her swims in Great Bear to help raise awareness about environment stewardship, raise funds for Heiltsuk kids’ camps and raise awareness about MS. Last year she helped organize a swim program for local children and brought donated swimsuits, gear and wetsuits for the locals.
-She plans to continue her journey down Fisher Channel and eventually be the first person to swim unassisted across Queen Charlotte Strait; an 18km stretch of wild water between British Columbia’s mainland and the tip of Vancouver Island.
+Each year Susan uses her swims in Great Bear to help raise awareness about environment stewardship, raise funds for Heiltsuk kids’ camps and raise awareness about MS. She plans to continue her journey down Fisher Channel and eventually be the first person to swim unassisted across Queen Charlotte Strait; an 18km stretch of wild water between British Columbia’s mainland and the tip of Vancouver Island.

 In 2017, after completing her swim to Namu, Susan returned to her home in Victoria Canada and began preparing for a swim across Juan de Fuca Strait.
 Late July 2017, following English Channel rules, Susan swam the traditional route swum by Marilyn Bell and Vicki Keith from just outside Port Angeles USA to Victoria’s Ogden Point – a distance of 33KM.
 The water at the start of the swim was 11C and at the end 14C.
 Susan completed the swim in 10:06, the fastest known crossing of the traditional route to date and she is the 7th person to complete this swim.
 Susan’s crossing was used to raise awareness about the benefits of fitness for people living with MS as well as funds for a non-profit she recently established.

-This year Susan attempted an unassisted double crossing of Juan de Fuca Strait following English Channel rules.
+In 2018 Susan attempted an unassisted double crossing of Juan de Fuca Strait following English Channel rules.
 The water temperature was between 9 and 11C.
 She swam for 7.5 hours forced to exit the water as hypothermia set in.
-She hopes to make the attempt again in two years.
+She hopes to make the attempt again.

 Susan’s swims are remarkable as she swims in some extremely difficult bodies of water with strong, unpredictable currents.
 She is one of few who is able to manage such cold temperatures for such long periods of time.
 What is extraordinary however, is that she does this with Multiple Sclerosis, and for her community.
 From the start, Susan has inspired people around the world with MS and other disabilities to challenge themselves and be fit.

 As a Special Olympic coach Susan has worked with her athletes to aspire to and achieve excellence.
 In 2018 she coached and escorted 6 developmentally disabled adults to a successful 35km English Channel style relay swim in Lake Cowichan.
-This year she coached that same group through a 20km relay swim in the Great Bear Rainforest.
+Two years ago she coached that same group through a 20km relay swim in the Great Bear Rainforest.
 She also coached Meliah Motchman, a 27 year-old with Down Syndrome, to complete a 5 kilometer swim at a local lake.
+This year coached the group through an 80km staged swim around Victoria’s peninsula raising over $7,000 for COVID-19 relief.

 Susan continues to take on these ultra-challenging marathon swims and lead by example for people who are more often told they can’t or should not.
 She is a both a leader who has had significant impact on the disabled community and inspirational swimmer to people with (and without) special needs in the sport of Marathon Swimming.